matter-labs/era-compiler-llvm/README.md

-# zkSync Era: The ZKsync LLVM Framework
+# ZKsync Era: The ZKsync LLVM Framework

 [![Logo](eraLogo.svg)](https://zksync.io/)

-zkSync Era is a layer 2 rollup that uses zero-knowledge proofs to scale Ethereum without compromising on security or decentralization.
-As it's EVM-compatible (with Solidity/Vyper), 99% of Ethereum projects can redeploy without needing to refactor or re-audit any code. zkSync Era also uses an LLVM-based compiler that will eventually enable developers to write smart contracts in popular languages such as C++ and Rust.
+ZKsync Era is a layer 2 rollup that uses zero-knowledge proofs to scale Ethereum without compromising on security or decentralization.
+As it's EVM-compatible (with Solidity/Vyper), 99% of Ethereum projects can redeploy without needing to refactor or re-audit any code.
+ZKsync Era also uses an LLVM-based compiler that will eventually enable developers to write smart contracts in popular languages such as C++ and Rust.

 This directory and its sub-directories contain the source code for the ZKsync fork of the [LLVM](https://llvm.org) framework,